North Shore Transportation Survey

 About the NSTS

-Every two years in the fall, we invite a panel of North Shore residents aged 15 and older to participate in the NSTS using a random recruitment method that includes sending invitations in the mail, and calling phone numbers.
+Every two years in the fall, we invite a panel of North Shore residents aged 15 and over to participate in the NSTS using a random recruitment method that includes sending invitations in the mail and calling phone numbers.

-Residents who choose to participate are registered into the survey by answering a few questions about their current travel behaviour and mobility preferences.
-The participant also tells us about their previous day of travel, including where they went and how they got there.
-On average, the survey takes approximately twenty minutes to complete.
+Residents who choose to participate are registered in the survey by answering a few questions about their current travel behaviour and mobility preferences.
+Participants also share information about their previous day of travel, including where they went and how they got there.

 Questions?